line/line-bot-mcp-server/CONTRIBUTING.md

 You can freely fork the project, clone the forked repository, and start editing.

-You may use the following npm scripts for development:
+### Install dependencies

+Run `npm install` to install all dependencies for development.

+### Understand the project structure

+The project structure is as follows:

+- src: The main code.
+- tools: The tools that can be used in the MCP server.
+- common: The common code like utilities and types.

+### Add a new Tool

+To add a new Tool, you can create a new directory under `src/tools/` and implement the Tool in that directory.
+The Tool should extend `AbstractTool` and should be registered in `src/index.ts`.

+### Run all CI tasks in your local

-* `npm run format`: Format source code with [Prettier](https://github.com/prettier/prettier)
-* `npm run format:check`: Silently run `format` and report formatting errors
-* `npm run build`: Build TypeScript code into JavaScript.
+-`npm run format`: Format source code with [Prettier](https://github.com/prettier/prettier) -`npm run format:check`: Silently run `format` and report formatting errors -`npm run build`: Build TypeScript code into JavaScript.
 The built files will be placed in `dist/`.

 We lint and build on CI, but it is always nice to check them before